ryanpfalz/gpt-rag-frontend/docs/GH-SETUP.md

-# Multi-Environment GitHub Setup
+# Multi-Environment GitHub Setup - Frontend

-This document outlines the steps to set up a multi-environment workflow to deploy infrastructure and services to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.
+This document outlines the steps to set up a multi-environment workflow to deploy the frontend service to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.

 > [!NOTE]
 > Note that additional steps not currently covered in this guide may be required when working with the Zero Trust Architecture Deployment to handle deploying to a network-isolated environment.